GfSE/SAF-Specification/viewpoints/System-Use-Case-Viewpoint.md

 ## Applicability
 The System Use Case Viewpoint supports the "Stakeholder Needs and Requirements Definition Process" and the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.2, §2.3.5.3] and contributes to the definition of the system boundary and the identification of the expected system function.
 ## Presentation
 A use case diagram featuring model elements representing System Use Cases, System Context, and System Context Elements.
+The System Context shall be used as subject of the use case.
+The System Context Elements playing a Role in the Use Case shall be connected to the Use Case by associations.
 Note: System Use Case pre- and postconditions shall be represented either by callout or compartment notation.

 A tabular format listing the System Use Cases, the System Use Case pre- and postconditions, the System Context, and the System Context Elements.